joemphilips/DotNetLightning/README.md

 ## DotNetLightning: The utility to work with the Bitcoin Lightning Network (LN) in .NET

+![logo](./docs/img/logo.png)

 The main API is in `DotNetLightning.Core` project/assembly.

-![logo](./docs/img/logo.png)

 ## Installation

-The package is compiled and published with two variants:
+The package is compiled and published with three variants:

 * [`DotNetLightning`](https://www.nuget.org/packages/DotNetLightning/)
   * This does not use native bindings for cryptographic operations.